n-riesco/lastodash/README.md

-# lastodash
+# LAStoDash

-'lastodash` is sample [Dash](https://plot.ly/products/dash) project that takes a [Log ASCII Standard (LAS) file](http://www.cwls.org/las/) and builds a web app to view its content.
+'LAStoDash` is sample [Dash](https://plot.ly/products/dash) project that takes a [Log ASCII Standard (LAS) file](http://www.cwls.org/las/) and builds a web app to view its content and ready for printing.

 ## Installation